View Document Text

 B. Causes for Reviews

-In addition to the investment monitoring noted in Item 13.A., each Client account shall be reviewed at least annually.
+In addition to the investment monitoring noted in Item 13.A., each Client account shall be reviewed at least

-changes in economic conditions, known changes in the Client’s financial situation, and/or large deposits or
+of major changes in economic conditions, known changes in the Client’s financial situation, and/or large deposits or

 withdrawals in the Client’s account[s].
 The Client is encouraged to notify Essex Financial if changes occur in the